Moabdelkader1/GP-Fake-News-detection/README.md

 ## Features
 - User-friendly interface as a Google Chrome extension
-- Utilizes the Arabert model from Hugging Face for accurate Arabic text processing
+- Utilizes the Arabert model[1] from Hugging Face for accurate Arabic text processing

 ## Technologies Used
 - Python: for the core functionality and implementation of the fake news detection algorithm